 Present — Both ends of the BMRR Huntsville Branch No. 2 are active tracks — (1) the southwest end is active coming out of Boyles Yard at Tarrant and active until Carson Road and (2) the northeast end is active coming out of its end north of Attalla and active until a Tyson chicken plant several miles along.

-Present — In Woodstock, Alabama, southwest of Birmingham, there is a BMRR sort of wye with one side of it still in use for a siding/storage of cars.
-I say it is “sort of a wye” because when the entire location was in use, one side of it (a BMRR track) provided a connection to the Alabama Great Southern rail line (which became the second side of the “wye”), and the third side of the “wye” was BMRR track, but that third side went underneath the other railroad line (AGS).
+Present — In Woodstock, Alabama, southwest of Birmingham, there is a BMRR sort of a wye with one side of it (western side) still in use for a siding/storage of cars.
+I say it is “sort of a wye” because when the entire location was in use, the western side of the wye (a BMRR track) provided a connection to the Alabama Great Southern rail line (which became the second – northern – side of the “wye”), and the third (eastern) side of the “wye” was BMRR track, but that third side went underneath the other railroad line (AGS) with an underpass that still exists.
+A plat map from January 1908 shows that the eastern side of the WYE was (at that time) two railroad lines both with sidings (probably a “rail yard”): (1) Birmingham Mineral Railroad and (2) Woodstock and Blocton Branch.
 Maps and track charts indicate that, through the years, a true wye intersection was created several times (sometimes right at the AGS tracks and sometimes with the east-most side farther east along the AGS tracks).
 Later maps showed that both eastern sides were removed at different times.
 It appears that the eastern-most side of the wye (that was later abandoned) is reflected in several present-day property boundaries in that area.

 Present — The former South & North Alabama Railroad whose roadbed still has active tracks on some of its roadbed provided some of the connections for BMRR branches to connect to each other.